jdonnerstag/pyfwf_db/README.rst

   data = fwf_open(HumanFileSpec, "sample_data/humans.txt")

 That's it.
 The records are now accessible.
-Togther it looks like this:
+Together it looks like this:

 .. code-block:: Python